 In the course of conducting our business, we may hold or have access to sensitive, confidential, proprietary or personal data or information belonging to us, our employees or third parties, including customers, partners or suppliers.
 Increased cybersecurity vulnerabilities and threats, and more sophisticated and targeted cyber attacks and other security incidents, pose risks to our and our customers', partners', suppliers' and third-party service providers' systems, data, and business, and the confidentiality, availability and integrity of our and our employees' and customers' data.
 We utilize various procedures and controls to monitor and mitigate our exposure including maintaining a dedicated Cyber Fusion Center and engaging third party experts.
 For more information see the "Risk Management & Strategy" section of Part 1 of Item 1C herein.
 While we attempt to mitigate these risks, we remain vulnerable to cyber attacks and other security incidents, including ransomware incidents.
 Given our global footprint, the large number of customers, partners, suppliers and service providers with which we do business, and the increasing sophistication and complexity of cyber attacks, an incident could occur and persist for an extended period without detection.
-Any investigation of a cyber attacks or other security incidents would be inherently unpredictable and it would take time before the completion of any investigation and before there is availability of full and reliable information.
+Any investigation of a cyber attack or other security incident would be inherently unpredictable and it would take time before the completion of any investigation and before there is availability of full and reliable information.
 During such time we would not necessarily know the extent of the harm or how best to remediate it, and certain errors or actions could be repeated or compounded before they are discovered and remediated, all or any of which would further increase the costs and consequences of such an incident.
 We may be required to expend significant resources to protect against, respond to, and recover from any cyber attacks and other security incidents.
 As cyber attacks continue to evolve, we may be required to expend significant additional resources to continue to modify or enhance our protective measures or to investigate and remediate any information security vulnerabilities.
 In addition, our remediation efforts may not be successful.
-The inability to implement, maintain
+The inability to implement, maintain and upgrade adequate safeguards could materially and adversely affect our financial condition, results of operations and cash flows.